mattjlewis/diozero/README.md

 ## Change-log

-+ Release 0.2: First tagged release
++ Release 0.2: First tagged release.
-+ Release 0.3: API change - analogue to analog
++ Release 0.3: API change - analogue to analog.
-+ Release 0.4: Bug fixes, servo support
++ Release 0.4: Bug fixes, servo support.
-+ Release 0.5: Testing improvements
++ Release 0.5: Testing improvements.
-+ Release 0.6: Preparing for 1.0 release
++ Release 0.6: Preparing for 1.0 release.
 + Release 0.7: Support for non-register based I2C device read / write
 + Release 0.8: Added Analog Output device support (added for the PCF8591).
 Introduced Java based sysfs and jpi providers.
 Bug fix to I2CLcd.
 Added support for BME280.
++ Release 0.9: Native support for I2C and SPI in the sysfs provider.
+Support for C.H.I.P. and Beagle Bone Black.
++ Release 0.10: Moved sysfs provider into diozero-core, use as the default provider if no others have been specified.
+Support for Asus Tinker Board.

 ## License